kai13xd/Freighter/README.md

 # Okay, what's Freighter?
-Hey there, Kai here.
+### Hey there, Kai here.
 Freighter is toolkit made for compiling C, C++, or ASM using DevkitPPC for injecting new code/data sections into GameCube/Wii \*.dol executables.
 This is an extension of Yoshi2's C-Kit I worked on around middle of 2019 because I was abhorred with the methods modders used abusing C.

 # How do install?
+### Make sure you are using the latest version of [Python 3.10](https://www.python.org/downloads/).

-Simply install using `pip` on your console of choice:
+After that, simply install using `pip` on your console of choice:
 * Windows: `py -m pip install freighter`
 * Unix & Such: `python3 -m pip install freighter`